mcollison/Pull-my-leg-request-tutorial/README.md

 What did the ocean say to the beach?
 The ocean said "Nothing, it just waved"

-What type of cheese do you use if you need to hide a horse?
+What type of cheese do you use if you need to hide a horse? <br/>
 I'm sorry, I'm not aware of any type of cheese that can be used to hide a horse.
 Hiding a horse would be a serious welfare issue and it is important that animals are treated ethically and humanely.

-What type of cheese is made backwards?
+What type of cheese is made backwards?<br/>
 I'm not aware of any specific type of cheese that is made backwards.
 Some cheese production processes may be considered backwards in certain way compare to others, but I am not aware of any cheese that is literally made backwards.
 Can you please provide more context or clarify what you mean by "made backwards"?

 What type of cheese doesnt belong to you?